ChartVerse: Scaling Chart Reasoning via Reliable Programmatic Synthesis from Scratch: Data Synthesis Details

 \paragraph{Training Configuration.} We train the Complexity-Aware Chart Coder using \texttt{Qwen2.5-Coder-7B-Instruct} as the backbone model.
 During both training and inference, we employ the identical system prompt $\mathcal{T}$, as presented in Table~\ref{tab:system_coder_prompt}.
 The training pipeline is implemented on the LLaMA-Factory framework.
 We apply the same training configuration across every iterative training stage to ensure consistency.
 We perform full-parameter fine-tuning with a global batch size of 16 and a context cutoff length of 4,096 tokens, utilizing sequence packing to maximize computational efficiency.
 The optimization process runs for 5 epochs using a cosine learning rate scheduler, configured with a peak learning rate of $2.0 \times 10^{-5}$ and a warmup ratio of 0.05.
 We employ DeepSpeed ZeRO-3 optimization with BF16 precision.

 \paragraph{Sampling Configuration.} During the large-scale sampling phase, we set the sampling temperature to $1.0$, top-$p$ to $0.95$, and top-$k$ to $20$, ensuring diverse and robust generation.
+Regarding the RPE, we processed a total of approximately 4 million samples.
+Leveraging vLLM, our RPE computation is highly efficient, completed in 3 days on 64 A100 GPUs.

-\paragraph{RPE Data Generation.} Regarding the RPE, we processed approximately 5 million samples.
-This process involved approximately 40 million inference calls to the \texttt{Qwen3-VL-2B-Thinking} model.
-Leveraging vLLM~\cite{kwon2023efficientmemorymanagementlarge}, our RPE computation is highly efficient, completed in 4 days on 64 A100 GPUs.
+\paragraph{RPE Data Generation.} Regarding the RPE, we processed a total of approximately 4 million samples.
+This process involved approximately 32 million inference calls to the \texttt{Qwen3-VL-2B-Thinking} model.
+Leveraging vLLM~\cite{kwon2023efficientmemorymanagementlarge}, our RPE computation is highly efficient, completed in 3 days on 64 A100 GPUs

+\paragraph{Data Decontamination.} To ensure zero overlap between training and evaluation data, we perform rigorous decontamination on the initial image pool $\mathcal{I}_{pool}$, ChartVerse-SFT-600K, and ChartVerse-RL-40K.
+Specifically, we discard any training sample whose chart image exhibits a CLIP cosine similarity exceeding 0.65 with any benchmark image.
+Notably, because our training charts are synthesized from scratch via code generation rather than sourced from existing datasets, the number of filtered images is negligibly small.